 10-Year Treasury Constant Maturity Minus Federal Funds Rate (T10YFF)

-The 10-Year Treasury Constant Maturity Minus Federal Funds Rate (T10YFF) represents the difference between the yield on a 10 year Treasury bond and the Federal Funds Rate.
+The 10-Year Treasury Constant Maturity Minus Federal Funds Rate (T10YFF) represents the difference between the yield on a 10-year Treasury bond and the Federal Funds Rate.
 It helps gauge the demand for US Treasuries and influences interest rates in the economy.
-As of October 2025, the rate was 0.09%.

 Source: Federal Reserve Bank of St. Louis, 10-Year Treasury Constant Maturity Minus Federal Funds Rate [T10YFF], retrieved from FRED, Federal Reserve Bank of St. Louis; https://fred.stlouisfed.org/series/T10YFF.